10 Photos of Northern California's Most Beautiful Beaches (Because You Need a Mental Vacay)

 5. MOONSTONE BEACH IN HUMBOLDT COUNTY

-The view alone is reason enough to trek to the far north of the state.
-The waves aren’t bad, either—good for all skill levels and surf styles.
-For landlubbers, there are tide pools and sea caves to explore instead.
+The view is every bit as spectacular as the waves, which are good for all skill levels and surf styles.
+For landlubbers, there are tide pools and sea caves to explore.

 4. RITZ-CARLTON BEACH IN HALF MOON BAY

-Hey, if it’s good enough for the Ritz-Carlton… The good news is that you don’t have to be a hotel guest to wiggle your toes in the sand here.
+Hey, if it’s good enough for the Ritz-Carlton, you better believe it's where we want to be.
+When beaches reopen, it's worth noting that you don’t have to be a hotel guest to wiggle your toes in the sand here.
 There’s a small public parking lot before the main entrance with a trail that leads down to the beach.

 3. BOWLING BALL BEACH IN MENDOCINO COUNTY

 OK, so they’re not really bowling balls, but these mysterious round rocks were formed on the sides of the sandstone bluffs here.
-Years of weathering and erosion caused the formations to fall off and plop onto the beach.
-Go at low tide or you might miss them.
+Years of weathering and erosion caused the formations to fall off and plop onto the beach, and they're most visible during low tide.

 2. FANSHELL BEACH IN PEBBLE BEACH